 Rotation Student.
 The Graham Lab is currently seeking motivated graduate students to rotate with and potentially join our lab.
 Students with interests in protein trafficking, lipid biochemistry, or a general interest in cell biology should contact Dr. Graham at email@example.com for further information.

 Yannan Huang.
-Yannan is originally from Cincinnati, Ohio and is currently a junior double majoring in Molecular and Cellular Biology and Classics.
-After graduation, she hopes to attend medical school and eventually specialize in pediatrics or neonatology.
+Yannan is originally from Cincinnati, Ohio and majored in Molecular and Cellular Biology and Classics.
+She plans to attend medical school starting this Fall and will specialize in pediatrics or neonatology.
 Yannan is interested in the molecular mechanisms that underly cellular processes as a target for disease treatment and would like explore the field of clinical research in the future.
 Outside of lab, she enjoys cooking, crafting, eating food with friends, and binge-watching House. …………………………………..firstname.lastname@example.org

 Roger Yu.
 Roger is originally from Sacramento, California and is a sophomore majoring in Molecular and Cellular Biology.
 He is currently leaning towards becoming a neurologist in the future, and he is interested in exploring the underlying mechanisms behind neurological diseases.
 Outside of the lab, Roger enjoys playing Spikeball, eating authentic Asian food, and short walks on the beach. email@example.com

 Emily Chen.
 Emily is originally from China and is currently a junior, majoring in biochemistry.
 She is pursuing a pre-medical track and hoping to specialize in pediatrics in the future.
 She is also interested in studying protein interactions and cellular mechanisms.
 Outside of the lab, Emily enjoys photography and watching grey’s anatomy. firstname.lastname@example.org